More about TAS

 How TAS data collection has changed for the University of Cambridge

-- Conducted every 3 years, then moved to annually.
+- Originally conducted every 3 years, then changed to annual data collection.

 - The month of the year start date moved.